d2dynamo/BonkBot/README.md

 Use golang to handle gamer word watcher? (comms with grpc)

+## Rewrite bot in golang?

+Cause fun

 # Commands

 - bd-load | loads swear jar
 - bd-set | sets debt in swear jar
 - bd-add | adds to debt in swear jar
 - bd-remove | remove debt from swear jar

+- subscribe-gamer-word | Subscribe guild to gamer word
+- list-gamer-words | List all available gamer words
+- list-guild-words | List all words guild is subscribed to
+- save-word-config | Change cost or response of a gamer word

+- set-user-permission | Change user permission

 # Other features